Table of Contents

 History of Colchicine

-Colchicine is a prehistoric medication that has been used as an herbal remedy for thousands of years.
+Colchicine, also known as Colcrys, is a prehistoric medication that has been used as an herbal remedy for thousands of years.
 The source of Colchicine is the Colchicum autumnale (crocus) plant.
 This plant has long been used to treat rheumatism and swelling.
 Many researchers believe that this leaf was used in ancient Greece more than 2000 years ago and quickly became the go-to treatment for gout.